lydtechconsulting/ambar-event-sourcing/README.md

 ```
 Given an application is being developed
 And the application integrates with Ambar
-Then tests that validate this integration should be straightforward to create
+Then tests that validate this integration should be straightforward to create and execute
 ```
-Testing an application’s integration with external systems like Ambar as a black box ensures correctness of behavior and configurations.
+Benefits: Testing an application’s integration with external systems like Ambar as a black box ensures correctness of behavior and configurations.
 These tests should be simple to develop and run both locally and in the CI pipeline, ensuring consistency across environments.
 This approach enables early detection of integration issues and continuous validation of system functionality.

 2. Handling the addition of a new service
 ```